1. Claim Settlement Ratio:

 When you buy term life insurance, you are protected for a particular time.
 For instance, if you buy a plan with a policy term of 30 years when you are 25 years old, the term life insurance plan will cover you till your turn 55 years old.
 Post the policy duration, the term insurance plan will cease to exist and its coverage will end.
 If you survive the policy term, your nominee will not receive any benefits.

-In order to let the coverage going, you can either pick a plan that offers a long policy period that covers you for life or opt to increase your life cover at different stages in life.
+In order to continue, you can either pick a plan that offers a long policy period that covers you for life or opt to increase your life cover at different stages in life.

 3) How long should be the duration of your term plan?

-In order to ensure protection of your family, you must pick an optimal policy duration of your term plan.
+In order to ensure the protection of your family, you must pick an optimal policy duration for your term plan.

 There are several aspects that need to be looked at while selecting a term.
 You can start with your age.
 The younger you are, the longer the period you need protection for and vice versa.
 Your gender too plays a crucial role here, as women generally live longer than men1.
 Similarly, your lifestyle habits, the ages of your dependents, etc. also decide the length of your policy term.

 4) Do term insurance premiums increase every year?

 The premiums for an existing term insurance plan do not increase every year.
 The plan you purchase today will have the same premiums a few years from now as long as your policy is active and unchanged.
 The premiums will only alter if you purchase a new plan altogether.